 We are calling for proposals now, closing 20 March, 2020!
 Seed research projects

 SfTI is calling for project proposals to initiate new Seed projects from 1 July 2020.
-More information on eligibility, key dates, criteria and FAQs can be found below, and within our Call for Proposals 2020 document:
+More information on eligibility, and how to apply can be found below, and within our Call for Proposals 2020 document:

 Please note, there have been some key changes to previous funding rounds: